 Frequently Asked Questions

 All the accounts held under CIT bank are FDIC insured, and your money is entirely safe with them.
+Do you know what are the cpp payment dates for 2021?
+Get informed before investing here.

 Yes, CIT has fixed-rate mortgages that range between ten and thirty years.
 They also have relationship pricing to clients with a Savings Builder account.
 This means that those who hold a Savings Builder account will get reduced rates if they choose to take a mortgage with them.